 Research Practices

-The work of the House begins from a simple premise: food can be treated as historical evidence.
+The work of the House begins from a simple premise: food is history.

-Archival texts, spoken memory, and reconstructed meals are approached as sources that illuminate everyday life.
-They show how labour was organised, how households functioned, and how social relationships were structured around food.
+Archival texts, spoken memory, and historical reconstructed methodology used on food are few of the many approaches we use to understand how food has shaped humanity.
+Our concept, which we define as the architecture of food, illuminates how labour was organised, how households function, and how social relationships are structured around food.

 Research moves between archives, kitchens, classrooms, and community spaces.
 Different methods are used depending on the question being studied.